AgentCoop/webmaster/readme.md

 $ git clone -b 'v0.0.2' --single-branch --depth 1 https://github.com/AgentCoop/webmaster.git
 $ mkdir -p webmaster-recipes/hosts/{staging,prod}
 ```

+*webmaster-recipes* is the default directory for the recipes.
+Do not forget to add it to your Git repository.

 ## Prerequisites
 Remote host with Docker Engine installed.